robertgambrel/robertgambrel.github.io/cv/index.md

 	- I have written programs to implement a novel approach to analyzing episodes of care after inpatient treatment and determine which patients are treated by pilot program physicians
 - Combining public and private records on providers of post-acute care services using R
 	- Converting long-form data into wide-form dataframes using custom extraction programs
-	- Converting point-in-time data into longitudinal datasets to allow for simpler analysis of yearly trends in sector ownership
+	- Converting point-in-time data into panel datasets to allow for simpler analysis of yearly trends in sector ownership
 	- Managing compliance survey database of multiple tables, some with 1,000,000+ rows or 1000+ variables
 - Tracking monthly employment in health sector jobs and comparing employment level changes with changes in public spending on health care
 	- I use Python to access Federal Reserve data through their API services